fjvallarino/monomer/tasks.md

   - Add user documentation

 Maybe postponed after release?
-  - Implement state simplifications on Single/Container
-    - Also pass state directly to getSizeReq
-    - Automatically set new WidgetId/Path on Container
   - Add serialization logic for Widget Tree
     - Store state in Widget Tree
     - Rethink merge.
 Maybe we can provide WidgetInstanceNode instead of WidgetNode?